Adroiti/docs-for-code-review-tools/RuboCop/Naming-ClassAndModuleCamelCase.md

 ## Description

-This cops checks for class and module names with an underscore in them.
+This rule checks for class and module names with an underscore in them.

 ## Further Reading